isomerpages/moe-silingpri/_departments/Mathematics/PALM (Play and Learn Math).md

 *Students using the iPad to solve the challenging puzzles.*
 ![](/images/Learning_Trail_2.png)

-*Students using a metric ruler to measure the height of a desk.*
+*Students using a metric ruler and protractor to measure the length and angle of wall murals.*
 ![](/images/Math_Learning_3.png)

 #### Math Fun Week